Hersheys Logo

 In 1900, the company developed and sold its chocolate bars.
 By 1905, a new, super-modern, and largest factory was built.
 The comfortable city of Hershey appeared to accommodate all who worked there.
 Both the factory and the city grew rapidly.
 By the 15th year, the enterprise produced about 45 tons of chocolate products daily.

-Rapid growth and sweeping changes were reflected in the new Hershey’s logo, rendered in gold and featured a much more refined typeface.
-The emblem seemed to emphasize that the company produces all the best and, at the same time, has rich resources.
-Initially, the background of the inscription was light as a symbol of a new beginning and pure intentions.
+Rapid growth and sweeping changes were reflected in the new Hershey’s logo, rendered in gold and featuring a much more refined typeface.
+The emblem seemed to emphasize that the company produces the best and has rich resources.
+Initially, the background of the inscription was light, symbolizing a new beginning and pure intentions.
 However, gradually, the letters’ size and the background became darker, showing stability and gaining experience.
 Finally, the gold lettering on a dark brown background resembled an expensive, rich chocolate bar.

 1906 – 1915